Seven Ways to Make Mornings Better

 How you start your day is important.
 Get up without a plan and it's easy to get sucked into time wasters.
 Tasks that seem important at the moment, but that do little to help you reach your goals.
 Here are seven things you can do to take control of your day.

-Use a traditional alarm clock to wake up and NOT your smart phone or tablet.
-This helps two ways.
+Use a traditional alarm clock to wake up and NOT your smartphone or tablet.
+This helps in two ways.
 At night you won't be tempted to use it before you go to sleep.
 In the morning, you won't have it available to use when the alarm goes off.
 The first thing you do in the morning should be preparing yourself for the day, not clearing out emails or responding to things on social media.
 By using an old fashioned alarm clock, you've removed the temptation.

 Test the clocks before you buy one, to make sure the alarm is loud enough and that it runs quiet enough for your bedroom environment.
 You should also get one with a battery backup, just in case power goes out in the middle of the night.